25 Fun Facts About Dominica

 Time zone: UTC-4 (Atlantic Time Zone)

-Interesting facts about Dominica
+Fun facts about Dominica

 1. Dominica is an island nation located in the eastern Caribbean Sea of North America.

-2. The Caribs, who settled Dominica during the 14th century, called the island Waitikubuli, which means ‘Tall is her Body.’
+2. The Caribs, who settled in Dominica during the 14th century, called the island Waitikubuli, which means ‘Tall is her Body.’

 3. Dominica was named by explorer Christopher Columbus after the day of the week he sighted the island in 1493: Sunday – or Domingo in Latin.